 About Jay S. Orringer, MD, FACS

-Dr. Jay Orringer completed his general surgery residency at the University of Michigan Affiliated Hospitals, his plastic surgery residency at the UCLA Medical Center, and a microsurgical fellowship at the New York University and Bellevue Hospitals.
-He has taught plastic surgery for more than 20 years and is certified by the American Board of Surgery and the American Board of Plastic Surgery.
-Dr. Orringer is also a Fellow of the American College of Surgeons.
-He is a member of the American Society of Plastic Surgery and the American Society for Aesthetic Plastic Surgery.
-Dr. Orringer has been listed in the "Guide to America's Top Plastic Surgeons," the "Guide to America's Top Doctors," and the "Guide to America's Top Surgeons," as well as in "Southern California's Super Doctors."
+Dr. Jay Orringer completed his General Surgery residency at the University of Michigan Affiliated Hospitals and his Plastic Surgery residency at the University of California, Los Angeles Medical Center.
+He then completed a fellowship in Microsurgery at the New York University and Bellevue Hospitals.
+Dr. Orringer has taught plastic surgery for more than twenty years and is certified by the American Board of Surgery as well as the American Board of Plastic Surgery.
+He is a Fellow of the American College of Surgeons and a member of the American Society of Plastic Surgery and the American Society for Aesthetic Plastic Surgery.

 Dr. Orringer's practice, The Renaissance Medical Center for Aesthetic Surgery, Inc. is located at 9675 Brighton Way, Penthouse, Beverly Hills, California.
 They can be contacted at (310) 773-3424 and online via the website: drorringer.com.